Pennsylvania / Centre County

 Healthcare

-Mingoville residents have access to quality healthcare, including the nearby Mount Nittany Medical Center in State College.
-With 2.3 physicians per 1,000 people and 91.8% of residents insured, healthcare is accessible and reliable.
+Mingoville residents have access to quality healthcare, with major hospitals like Mount Nittany Medical Center nearby.
+The community benefits from a high physician-to-resident ratio of 2.3 per 1,000 people and 91.8% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals